California LLC Cancellation: Everything You Need to Know

 Whether your LLC members choose to stick to a majority vote or follow the rules outlined in your formation documents, it is important to make a record of the decision.
 The record should be included in a written consent form that all members sign or in the official dissolution meeting minutes.

 If you need help with California LLC cancellation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.